RBYI-DNC-NoINSPO-please/RBYI-DNC-NoINSPO-please/README.md

 - I like Cookie Run a lot.

 - On regards to beast x ancient shipping, it's not my cup of tea, nor something I endorce.
 But I don't support people dog-piling people who do ship it.
-As long as it's not illegal, let people ship what they want.

-- I'm okay with ships so long as it's not minor x adult or family member x family member.
-That's just messed up.
-And if you want to defend that with "Eurgh, it's fictional characters".
-Have you considered that some people have trauma from this sort of stuff?
-You're triggering people's trauma and it's immoral.
-Period.
-Don't interact with me if you're a proshipper.
+- I'm okay with all ships so long as it's not minor x adult or family member x family member.
+Stay away from me if you do ship it.

 - I'm usually only online when my friend Paggy is online.
 But I think I'm getting more comfortable being alone.

 - If you think you've seen me before, you have.
 I had to delete so many internet accounts after a few incidents in the past.